JuliaClimate/ClimateBase.jl/docs/src/index.md

 Currently ClimateBase.jl does not have integrated plotting support.
 In the near future it will have this based on the upcoming GeoMakie.jl.

 For now, you can use PyCall.jl, matplotlib, and the Python library cartopy.
-In the file [`ClimateBase/plotting/python.jl`](https://github.com/JuliaClimate/ClimateBase.jl/tree/master/plotting/python.jl) we provide two functions that plot maps of `ClimArray` in arbitrary projections: `earthsurface` for `LonLatGrid` and `earthscatter` for `GaussianEqualArea`.
+In the file [`ClimateBase/plotting/python.jl`](https://github.com/JuliaClimate/ClimateBase.jl/tree/master/plotting/python.jl) we provide two functions that plot maps of `ClimArray` in arbitrary projections: `earthsurface` for `LonLatGrid` and `earthscatter` for `UnstructuredGrid`.
 You can incorporate these in your source code as a temporary solution.

 ## Ensemble types
 A dedicated type representing ensembles has no reason to exist in ClimateBase.jl.